RedisLabs/redislabs-docs/content/platforms/kubernetes/kubernetes-persistent-volumes.md

 To explicitly specify the persistent storage size, use the *volumeSize* property as described in the example above.

+{{% note %}}
+It is highly recommeded that the Redis Enterprise Cluster deployment on Kubenetes use the default volume size by omitting the definition from the REC declaration unless a bigger than default volume is required.
+{{% /note %}}

 ## Storage Class Name